 6. FltPlan Go.
 The free FltPlan.com website continues to be one of the most widely used flight planning services around today, especially for corporate aviation.
 This free companion app allows you to retrieve and store your navlogs and weather briefings and includes FAA charts, moving map navigation, checklists, weather imagery and more.
 It has slowly evolved into a complete Electronic Flight Bag (EFB) app.
 It’s our top pick for a free EFB app, and is also available on Android.

 9. X-Plane.
 Laminar Research has offered a powerful desktop flight simulator for many years, but they’ve also been a leader in mobile simulation.
 While the X-Plane app may not allow you to log time, it’s a surprisingly realistic tool for training on procedures, with a variety of airplanes, cockpits and weather options.
-A late 2019 update made it even more visually impressive.

 10. ForeFlight Passenger.
 This free app is a companion to the main ForeFlight EFB app, and it answers a common question: “when will we get there?”
 When connected to another device in the cockpit running ForeFlight, this simple app shows the route, airplane position, altitude and time remaining.
 Definitely worth trying out if you frequently fly with the same passengers.

 11. CloudAhoy.
 This app is a lot of fun and a useful tool for pilots of all levels to analyze and debrief their flights.
 Simply open the app and begin tracking (or use a Stratus or ForeFlight tracklog or G1000 flight data recorder).
 In addition to playing back your flight over a satellite map or an aviation chart, CloudAhoy will score the flight and its various segments to give you an objective analysis of your performance.
 The latest update added instrument approach debrief support, to analyze and help improve your ILS approaches.